NSPRA Academy: Regional Education Services

-Communicating across multiple districts requires a different approach than working within a single system.
-Regional service agency communicators must balance diverse needs, support districts with varying capacity, and often influence messaging without direct authority.
+Providing communications support to multiple school districts requires a different approach than working within a single system.
+Regional service agency communicators must respond to diverse needs, support districts with varying communications capacity and build relationships that allow them to provide effective guidance and support.

 Module 1: Thursday, September 17, 2026 (2 - 4 p.m.
 ET, Virtual): Understanding Your Role in the Ecosystem